lespicker/tachyons-one-page-scroll/content/news/2013-06-02-think-tank-urban-disguise-50-version-2-0-camera-bag-a-review.md

 ### Conclusion

 Despite its limitations, I like the UD50 and will continue to use it for weekend trips to cities or special assignments.
-I will soon be reviewing Mindshift’s newest bag, the Rotation 180.
-Now THAT is a bag you can hike with all day, every day!
-Mindshift is a spinoff of ThinkTank.